xw1216/EEG-FM-Bench/README.md

 - `baseline/eegpt/` - EEGPT for foundation model implementation example
 </details>

+## 🤝 Limitations & Contributing

+We welcome contributions from the community!

+### 🚨 Known Limitations

+This project was initially developed for personal research purposes and implemented as a single-developer effort.
+While we've made it available to the community, please be aware of the following limitations:

+- **🐛 Bugs & Issues**: As a personal project, you may encounter bugs or inconsistencies in the codebase.
+The overall design might not always follow best practices or feel convenient for all use cases.

+- **🔧 Design Decisions**: Some architectural choices were made to solve specific research problems and may not generalize well to other scenarios.
+We acknowledge that the framework might need significant refactoring for broader adoption.

+- **📦 Missing Model Implementations**: Some foundation models referenced in our paper have not released their official code or pre-trained weights.
+In these cases, we excluded models entirely when reliable implementation was not feasible.

+- **⚡ Reproducibility Challenges**: Due to the above limitations, exact reproduction of all published results may not always be possible.
+We've done our best to document these cases clearly.

+- **🏗️ Single Developer Limitations**: Code style, documentation quality, and API design may be inconsistent across different parts of the codebase.

+**We greatly appreciate your understanding and encourage contributions to help improve these limitations!**

+### How to Contribute
+- 🐛 **Bug Reports**: Open an issue with reproduction steps - these are especially valuable given the current limitations
+- 🚀 **Feature Requests**: Propose new models, datasets, or analysis tools
+- 📝 **Documentation**: Improve our guides and examples - documentation PRs are highly welcomed
+- 🔬 **Research**: Share your findings and improvements
+- 🔧 **Code Quality**: Help refactor and improve the overall codebase design
+- 📦 **Model Implementations**: Contribute official implementations of missing foundation models

 ## 📚 Citations

 If you use EEG-FM-Bench in your research, please cite our paper: